 - Double Opt-in.
 This setting allows you to send a verification email after new subscriber signs up.
 Learn more about double opt-in.

 - Website Button.
 Add an URL you want your subscribers to land after successful signup via your Landing Page.
 This is pre-filled with your store URL, but feel free to change it to anything else.
-To edit the button text, go back to the Content & Design step, and locate the "Website button" under Messages.
+To edit the button text, go back to the Settings step, and locate the "Website button" under Messages.

 If you add a check-mark next to the Automatically redirect subscriber to my website, the customer will be redirected to the confirmation page in 5 seconds.